renke/import-sort/README.md

 See [sort-imports](https://marketplace.visualstudio.com/items?itemName=peterjuras.sort-imports) in the Visual Studio Marketplace for more details.

 This extension is developed by [Peter Juras](https://github.com/peterjuras).
-Thanks you very much!
+Thank you very much!

 ## Atom (atom-import-sort)